Milwaukee, WI (October 8, 2015) – Ryan Bauhs hired as Project Coordinator

 An inclined belt system, a type of CVC with a slope and design similar to a straight staircase, didn’t get much past the discussion stages because the horizontal floor space required simply wasn’t available.

-By the time JL French connected with Pflow, it was clear that innovative thinking was needed.
-Pflow engineers examined the specifications and determined that a DB series lift might work; but in order to achieve the necessary cycle time, it would require a maximum vertical speed of 350 ft/min, almost six times the standard DB series speed of 60 ft/min.
-Rather than shaking hands and moving on, the Pflow team confidently assured JL French that it could be done!
+By the time JL French connected with PFlow, it was clear that innovative thinking was needed.
+PFlow engineers examined the specifications and determined that a DB series lift might work; but in order to achieve the necessary cycle time, it would require a maximum vertical speed of 350 SF/min, almost six times the standard DB series speed of 60 SF/min.
+Rather than shaking hands and moving on, the PFlow team confidently assured JL French that it could be done!

 The design collaboration between PFlow, JL French and the area material handling dealer resulted in a system with the following features: